Legally, online doctors in the United States can prescribe controlled substances if certain requirements are met.

 While legally an online doctor is able to provide controlled substances to patients, it is unlikely that you will be able to access them using a service like this.
 The reason for this is that the majority of telehealth services prohibit prescriptions for substances like this.

 The legal requirements are complicated and also depend on local state laws.
-Due to this, most services will avoid them altogether and will recommend that you do seek out an in-person evaluation for controlled substances.
+Due to this, most services will avoid them altogether and will recommend that you seek out an in-person evaluation for controlled substances.

 Controlled substances are considered more dangerous compared to other medications that you can receive from a doctor.
 There is a risk of overdosing as well as the development of addictive behavior if prescriptions like this are not managed correctly.